AmannAnand/Customer-Churn-Prediction-using-Logistic-Regression/README.md

 Three separate models were built and trained using logistic regression.
 1. Model with all features
 2. Model with baseline features
-3. Model with top 10 features obtained from reverse feature selection
+3. Model with top 10 features obtained from reverse feature elimination (RFE)

 ## :small_blue_diamond: Evaluation metrics